Speaking part: variant 55 - Langart

 Task 4

-Imagine that you and your friend are doing a school project «Career ideas for language learners».
-You have found some illustrations and want to share the news.
-Leave a voice message to your friend.
+Imagine that you and your friend are doing a school project “Career ideas for language learners”.
+You have found some photos to illustrate it but for technical reasons you cannot send them now.
+Leave a voice message to your friend explaining your choice of the photos and sharing some ideas about the project.
 In 2.5 minutes be ready to:

 • explain the choice of the illustrations for the project by briefly describing them and noting the differences;

-• mention the advantages (1–2) of the two types of jobs: a freelance translator/ a teacher of a foreign language;
+• mention the advantages (1–2) of the two careers;

-• mention the disadvantages (1–2) of the two types of jobs;
+• mention the disadvantages (1–2) of the two careers;

-• express your opinion on the subject of the project – which of these jobs you’d prefer to do and why.
+• express your opinion on the subject of the project – which of the careers presented in the pictures you’d prefer and why.

 You will speak for not more than 3 minutes (12–15 sentences).
 You have to talk continuously.